audiotool/manual/manuals/plugins/synthesizer/space.rst

 .. figure:: /images/space/10000000000002AD000001D414A86BBBC483C1ED.png
    :align: center

-   Figure 1.15.2: The Space's control context menu.
+   The Space's control context menu.

 1. **Reset Parameter**: This menu item initializes the control to a default value.